SamuelNduw/Research_Output/README.md

 ## Running the collectors

+__NB: conf_jour_outputs.py file may take 10-15 minutes to run, considering the amount of data being handled.__

 ### Conference and journal outputs per person per year

 1. Activate the virtual environment and ensure the environment variables above are set.